freshking/DynamicGraphView/README.md

 Thats all!

 If you have any more question, please read the comments in GraphView.h and GraphView.m or send me a message.

-Please concider the license agreement.
+Please concider the MIT License agreement.